Sierra0001/RimTraits---Medieval-Talents/README.md

 Taranchuk for his C# work to bring back old StatDef that Tynan removed during 1.1, enable guaranteed trait spawning, and add new StatDef for Food/Rest/Recreation need decay.

-### Recent Changes
+### Latest Changes

+- [RimWorld 1.3] RimWorld 1.3 Ready. (v2.0)
-- [Change] This mod no longer requires De-generalize Work as a mod pre-requisite.
+- [Change] This mod no longer requires De-generalize Work as a mod pre-requisite. (v2.0)
+- [Change] Uncommon Traits now uses a lighter colour for clarity. (v2.0)
-- [Change] RimWorld 1.0 is no longer supported.
+- [Change] RimWorld 1.0 is no longer supported. (v2.0)
 - [Change] defName for all traits have been updated, existing saves will require re-insertion of Talents via Character Editor.
-(You were given advance warnings to make local copies anyway.)
+(You were given advance warnings to make local copies anyway.) (v2.0)
-- [Fix] All pawns should now be guaranteed to spawn with 1 talent.
+- [Fix] All pawns should now be guaranteed to spawn with 1 talent. (v2.0)
-- [Buff] All pawns now have a reduced Food/Rest/Recreation need decay.
+- [Buff] All pawns now have a reduced Food/Rest/Recreation need decay. (v2.0)
-- [Nerf] Moderate nerf to Mood Buff across the board.
+- [Nerf] Moderate nerf to Mood Buff across the board. (v2.0)
-- [New] A new trait, Talent: Herald has been added.
+- [New] A new trait, Talent: Herald has been added. (v2.0)